Gadsden flag: History

-In the fall of 1775, the Continental Navy was established by General George Washington in his role as Commander in Chief of all Continental Forces, before Esek Hopkins was named Commodore of the Navy.

-Those first ships were used to intercept incoming transport ships carrying war supplies to the British in the colonies in order to supply the Continental Army, which was desperately undersupplied in the opening years of the American Revolutionary War.
-The Second Continental Congress authorized the mustering of five companies of Marines to accompany the Navy on their first mission.
+George Washington established the Continental Navy in 1775 as Commander in Chief of the Continental Forces, before Esek Hopkins was named Commodore of the Navy.
+The first ships were used to intercept incoming transport ships carrying war supplies to the British in the colonies in order to supply the Continental Army, which was desperately undersupplied in the opening years of the American Revolutionary War.

-Continental Colonel Christopher Gadsden represented his home state of South Carolina in the Congress, and was one of seven members of the Marine Committee outfitting the first naval mission.
-Writing in 2008, Paul Aron described Gadsden as a "leading advocate of an American navy."
-The first Marines enlisted in the city of Philadelphia and carried drums painted yellow and depicting a coiled rattlesnake with thirteen rattles along with the motto "Don't Tread on Me."
-This is the first recorded mention of the future Gadsden flag's symbolism.
+Continental Colonel Christopher Gadsden represented South Carolina in the Congress, and he was one of seven members of the Marine Committee outfitting the first naval mission.
+Paul Aron described Gadsden as a "leading advocate of an American navy."
+The first Marines carried drums painted yellow and depicting a coiled rattlesnake with thirteen rattles along with the motto "Don't Tread on Me."
+This is one of the first recorded mentions of the flag's symbolism.

-Gadsden decided the American navy needed a distinctive flag, and took it upon himself to make one in 1775.
-Before his departure in December 1775, the newly appointed commander-in-chief of the Navy, Commodore Esek Hopkins, received a yellow rattlesnake flag from Gadsden to serve as his personal standard on USS Alfred, the flagship of America's first navy squadron.
-Gadsden intended the design as a warning to Great Britain not to trample the liberties of its subjects.
-Writer Daniel J. McDonough described it in 2000 as the "famous gray coiled rattlesnake poised upon a bright yellow background," and remarked that it "quickly became popular among the American public."
-In addition to its prior history as an American symbol, the rattlesnake was seen at the time in Gadsden's birthplace of Charleston, South Carolina as a "noble and useful" animal that gave warning before it attacked.
-Writing in 2008, Aron observed that as a man who "grew up in South Carolina's lowcountry," Gadsden would have "learned to respect rattlesnakes."
-Before being appointed to lead the Navy, Commodore Hopkins had previously led The United Companies of the Train of Artillery of the Town of Providence, a unit that flew a flag similar to Gadsden's.
-The Gadsden flag was first seen unfurled on the main mast of USS Alfred on December 20, 1775, while the ship rested at anchor in Chesapeake Bay.
+Gadsden decided that the American navy needed a distinctive flag and took it upon himself to make one in 1775.
+He gave Commodore Esek Hopkins a yellow rattlesnake flag to serve as his personal standard on USS Alfred, the flagship of America's first navy squadron.
+Gadsden intended the design to serve as a physical symbol of the American Revolution's ideals.
+The rattlesnake was seen in Charleston, South Carolina as a "noble and useful" animal that gave warning before it attacked.
+Before being appointed to lead the Navy, Hopkins had led The United Companies of the Train of Artillery of the Town of Providence, a unit that flew a flag similar to Gadsden's.
+He unfurled the Gadsden flag on the main mast of USS Alfred on December 20, 1775, while the ship was at anchor in Chesapeake Bay.
 Whenever he was aboard, Hopkins flew the flag from the mainmast of the flagship as his personal banner.
-Alfred was also the first recorded ship to fly the Grand Union Flag, the first national flag of the United States, when Senior Lieutenant John Paul Jones hoisted it on December 3, 1775 while the ship floated in the Delaware River near Philadelphia.
+Alfred was also the first recorded ship to fly the first national flag of the United States, when Senior Lieutenant John Paul Jones hoisted it on December 3, 1775, while the ship floated in the Delaware River near Philadelphia.